VNWiki/Hugo-VNWiki/content/linux/bottles-compatibility-list.md

 24. Install `quartz` with the special codec script, through Bottles or Winetricks
 25. Install `mciqtz32` and `quartz2` with the special codec script
 26. Install `xact` through Bottles or Winetricks
+27. Copy `ms-pgothic.ttf` from the patch directory to `Windows/Fonts`

 ## Workarounds